Intermodalics/pickit-docs/docs/first-steps/quick-start/whats-in-the-box.rst

    -  2 plate screws
    -  2 dowel pins

-.. tip:: More technical specifications can be found in following articles, :ref:`pickit-processor`, :ref:`m-camera`, :ref:`l-camera` and :ref:`m-hd-camera`.
+.. tip:: More technical specifications can be found in the following articles:

+ - :ref:`processor`
+ - :ref:`m-camera`
+ - :ref:`l-camera`
+ - :ref:`m-hd-camera`